-Energy and Natural Resources
+Energy and natural resources

-146. The secretariat highlighted the relationship between environment and tourism in Caribbean development, and noted that a number of workshops had been convened by the secretariat jointly with some Caribbean governments.
-An expert meeting on the subject of the environment and tourism in the Caribbean had as a main objective the strengthening of the tourism guidelines thrust the Caribbean, and the development οf Other objectives included activities recommendations to develop tourism. to enhance the Caribbean's natural and cultural bases and environmental assets for the further development of Caribbean economies.

-147. The secretariat had prepared the outline of a project proposal on regional sewage disposal and coastal conservation studies which had recently been approved.
-Implementation of the project would continue to require the collaboration of a number of agencies and governments.

-148. The meeting supported the two major activities which were: the

-Regional Tourism and Environment Project with its sub-activities; and, the Regional Sewage Disposal and Coastal Conservation Studies.

-- 149. The project entitled "Environment and Socio-cultural Management Issues in Caribbean Tourism" was endorsed, but further information on it was requested from the secretariat.
-In response the secretariat, indicated that the funding for this project had only recently been approved but as such activities had not yet been initiated. - 150.
-It was noted that the area of "New and Renewable Sources of Energy" had not been included in activities proposed for the next period, and it was proposed that this area should be a CDCC priority.
-Collaboration with OLADE should accordingly be pursued in this and other areas of energy, for example, the utilization of solar energy. - 151.
-The secretariat added that within the CCST, programmes related to energy had been developed, especially related to the use of natural resources for energy within the area of rural development. - 152.
+- 146. The secretariat highlighted the relationship between environment and tourism in Caribbean development, and noted that it had convened a number of workshops jointly with some Caribbean governments.
+An expert meeting on the subject of the environment and tourism in the wider Caribbean had as a main objective the strengthening of the tourism thrust in the Caribbean and the development of guidelines and recommendations to develop tourism.
+Other objectives included activities to enhance the Caribbean's natural and cultural bases and environmental assets for the further development of Caribbean economies. - 147.
+The secretariat had prepared the outline of a project proposal on regional sewage disposal and coastal conservation studies, which had recently been approved.
+Implementation of the project would continue to require the collaboration of a number of agencies and governments. - 148.
+The meeting supported the two major activities, i.e., the Regional tourism and environment project with its sub-activities and the Regional sewage disposal and coastal conservation studies. - 149.
+The project entitled "Environment and socio-cultural management issues in Caribbean tourism" was endorsed, but further information on it was requested from the secretariat.
+In response, the secretariat indicated that the funding for this project had only recently been approved but had not yet been initiated. - 150.
+It was noted that the area of "New and renewable sources of energy" had not been included in activities proposed for the next period, and it was proposed that this area should be a CDCC priority.
+Collaboration with OIADE should accordingly be pursued in this and other areas of energy, such as, for example, the utilization of solar energy. - 151.
+The secretariat added that within CCST, programmes related to energy and especially to the use of natural resources for energy within the area of rural development, had been developed. - 152.
 The CARICOM representative noted that CARICOM governments seemed to be experiencing some difficulty in defining priorities in the energy sector.
-He expanded on current programmes within CARICOM that involved natural resources and noted that although there was less activity directly related to energy, projects involving ceramics (Guyana), woodworking (Belize), etc., were being developed. - 153.
-The secretariat re-emphasized the fact that the specific focus of CDCC activities should be to complement the activities of other bodies in the interest of technical and economic co-operation.
+He expanded on current programmes within CARICOM that involved natural resources and noted that although there was less activity directly related to energy, projects involving ceramics (Guyana), woodworking (Belize) and other similar activities were being developed.

+153. The secretariat re-emphasized its view that the specific focus of CDCC activities should be to complement the activities of other bodies in the interest of technical and economic co-operation.